Liquescent-Development/time-buddy/README.md

 ### Schema Explorer Issues
 - **InfluxDB Schema**: Select retention policy and measurement to load fields/tags
+- **Field-Tag Filtering**: Click a field to see only tags associated with that field
 - **Loading Delays**: Schema discovery may take time for large databases
+- **Scroll Position Lost**: Fixed - scroll positions are now preserved during updates
 - **Search Not Working**: Ensure JavaScript is enabled and no console errors

 ## Browser Compatibility